Elevenlabs AudioNative Player

 seo competitive analysis

-Conducting SEO activities is largely, first and foremost, a strong focus on your own website and working to bring it in line with Google’s search engine requirements.
+Conducting SEO activities is largely, first and foremost, a strong focus on your website and working to align it with Google’s search engine requirements.
 However, one must not forget that search results are a kind of ecosystem, so we are never alone in it.
-In our plans for organic growth, we must always take into account what our competitors are currently doing.
+In our plans for organic growth, we must always consider what our competitors currently do.

 When should we conduct an SEO competitive analysis?

 A competitive analysis should be conducted whenever you plan to start SEO efforts.
 This should take place even before you launch any investment in organic efforts.
 However, the competitive analysis conducted is not once and for all.
-On the Internet, the competitive environment can change literally overnight, new players appear, sometimes old ones disappear, someone started additional activities, someone stopped them – it should be remembered that each such action causes a reaction for the entire ecosystem mentioned earlier.
+On the Internet, the competitive environment can change literally overnight: new players appear, sometimes old ones disappear, someone starts additional activities, or someone stops them – it should be remembered that each such action causes a reaction for the entire ecosystem mentioned earlier.
 If someone appeared in a higher position – someone else must have fallen from it.
-So competitive analysis should be a cyclical activity, so that we are able to keep up with our own industry.
+So competitive analysis should be a cyclical activity so that we can keep up with our own industry.

 Why is SEO competitive analysis an essential part of building an SEO strategy?